Trek the Annapurna Sanctuary Route

 Hiking

-Enjoy breakfast with magnificent views of surrounding mountains, then leave the greenery behind and head into the snow-blanketed and rocky landscape that lays above.
+Enjoy breakfast with magnificent views of surrounding mountains, then leave the greenery behind and head into the snow-blanketed and rocky landscape that lies above.
 Though the trail ascends gradually and does not steepen, you may feel the effect of altitude on your breathing and pace.
 Hike the final stretch to Annapurna Base Camp (4130m) – the summit of the entire trek and a major reason why this is one of the most famous treks on the planet.
 If the weather is clear, enjoy a magical sunset you'll remember for a lifetime.

 Day 10